Chewposhi/task_manager/Answers_to_technical_questions.md

 ## Q3.
 How would you track down a performance issue in production?
 Have you ever had to do this?
 ### A3.
 I would track the performance by observing the time taken for each operation.
 I did something similar for a search engine project in which I had to track the time taken for each search
 ## Q4.
 If you had more time, what additional features or improvements would you consider adding to the task management application?
 ### A4.
 I would modify the application logic so the page does not need to reload every time a task is created or modified.
-I would also improve the styling with better theme and colour
+I would also improve the styling with better theme and colour.
+A reminder system will be good to have, that alerts the user when a task is going to be overdue.
+A sorter would be good to have as well.